How do we get our goal?

-- Serving as Secretariat for both the STH Coalition and the STH Advisory Committee
+- Coordinate and help lead the STH Coalition and the STH Advisory Committee.

-- Facilitating, with many partners, more than 176 million Vermox™ treatments of school-age children at risk of STH in 14 countries (from 2007 – 2013)
+- With Johnson & Johnson, NGO partners, and ministries of health, distributed more than 178 million Vermox™ treatments to school-age children at-risk of STH in 16 countries (2007 – 2013).